Learning Abroad Center

 Study & Intern in London

 • Call London your home as you take courses and participate in an internship facilitated by accomplished British faculty.
-Students can take courses in a variety of subjects from humanities to marketing.
+You can take courses in a variety of subjects from humanities to marketing.

-• Students can choose to focus on an internship with a local NGO or a community engagement opportunity.
+• You can focus on an internship with a local NGO, or a community engagement opportunity.
 Unlike the internship, the community engagement experience will focus on serving local communities while reflecting on project goals in an academic setting.

 • Sample internships include community outreach opportunities like Naz Project London (an HIV/AIDS support charity) and nonprofits like Westminster Befriend a Family.